-Why settle on one gift this year when you can choose a gift that keeps on giving?
-Subscription gift boxes deliver packages on a regular basis to your home and kids love receiving the packages in the mail.
+The next time you have to buy a gift for kids, why not choose a gift that keeps on giving?
+Subscription boxes are packages delivered to your home on a regular basis and kids love receiving the packages in the mail.
 I know my kids get excited every time something shows up addressed to them.
 Here are some of the best subscription gift boxes for kids to add to your shopping list.

 My 13 year old son had the opportunity to try the Tinker Crate and he received a package with very detailed instructions on how to create a planetarium.
 He dove right in and made the most amazing miniature planetarium.
 What started as a box with a bunch of different pieces turned into an amazing planetarium that shines stars on his ceiling!
 Guess what he wants for Christmas?

 We have been fans of the Little Passports subscription boxes for a long time, and we still think they’re a great gift to give and receive.
 These are more travel themed and divided by age as well.
 The first month arrives with a postcard from characters Sam and Sofia and tells the kids they will be pen pals for the duration of the subscription.
 Each month they bring facts and items from the countries/states they visit, so kids can learn about the world.
-You can see our review here.
+You can see our Little Passports review here and check out these other travel subscription boxes!

 With Groovy Lab in a Box, you will receive boxes full of everything kids need to learn about and do hands on STEM experiments for ages 8+.
 Because children are natural engineers, Groovy Lab in a Box blends Scientific Inquiry and the Engineering Design Process, which allows children to create ingenious inventions, enhance critical problem solving skills and have fun at the same time!